Christean Wagner: Biblical creationism in biology education

 Wagner supported in 2007, together with Roland Koch, the publicly criticised project of Karin Wolff to introduce creationism as a component of biology classes.
 Many public outlets saw in this proposal an attempt to introduce creationism in schools of Hesse, after Wolff had previously stated to see no contradiction between evolution theory and the explanation in the Bible.

 Awards

-In 1991, Wagner was awarded the Verdienstorden der Bundesrepublik Deutschland (Bundesverdienstkreuz am Bande).
+In 1991, Wagner was awarded the Order of Merit of the Federal Republic of Germany (Bundesverdienstkreuz am Bande).